openvinotoolkit/openvino/scripts/demo/README.txt

 set http_proxy=http://<proxyHost>:<proxyPort>
 set https_proxy=https://<proxyHost>:<proxyPort>

-Running Demos
+Running Samples
 =============

-The "demo" folder contains three scripts:
+The "demo" folder contains two scripts:

-1. Classification demo using public SqueezeNet topology (demo_squeezenet_download_convert_run.sh|bat)
+1. Classification sample using public SqueezeNet topology (run_sample_squeezenet.sh|bat)

-2. Benchmark demo using public SqueezeNet topology (demo_benchmark_app.sh|bat)
+2. Benchmark sample using public SqueezeNet topology (run_sample_benchmark_app.sh|bat)

-3. Speech recognition demo utilizing models trained on open LibriSpeech dataset

-To run the demos, run demo_squeezenet_download_convert_run.sh or demo_benchmark_app.sh or demo_speech_recognition.sh (*.bat on Windows) scripts from the console without parameters, for example:
+To run the samples, invoke run_sample_squeezenet.sh or run_sample_benchmark_app.sh or demo_speech_recognition.sh (*.bat on Windows) scripts from the console without parameters, for example:

-./demo_squeezenet_download_convert_run.sh
+./run_sample_squeezenet.sh

 The script allows to specify the target device to infer on using -d <CPU|GPU|MYRIAD> option.

-Classification Demo Using SqueezeNet
+Classification Sample Using SqueezeNet
 ====================================

-The demo illustrates the general workflow of using the Intel(R) Deep Learning Deployment Toolkit and performs the following:
+The sample illustrates the general workflow of using the Intel(R) Deep Learning Deployment Toolkit and performs the following:

   - Downloads a public SqueezeNet model using the Model Downloader (open_model_zoo\tools\downloader\downloader.py)
   - Installs all prerequisites required for running the Model Optimizer using the scripts from the "model_optimizer\install_prerequisites" folder